Skip to main content

 - Nintendo “Quit Screen” message

-Like an accessible save menu, I keep everything in markdown.
-I record Docker commands and obscure command-line arguments, JavaScript problems, or directions to set up Postgres permissions.
-I also create slides with markdown.
-I’ll only note something if it’s easier to reference my notes than search for it online.
+Like an accessible save menu, I keep everything in Markdown.
+I record Docker commands, obscure command-line arguments, programming problems, and DevOps directions.
+I also create slides with Markdown.
+I’ll only note something if it’s easier to reference my notes than to search for it online.
 I also take notes to help students I mentor.

-I use a combination of Apple Reminders and private GitHub issues with task lists for short term personal tasks, and GitHub Projects to visualize Kanban project and portfolio management.
-But for notes, I like good ol’ fashioned git and markdown.
-I use a private repository for my personal notes, and a separate repo for my public notes.
-I believe this method is the strongest embrace of trustworthy technology.
-Git and markdown are two timeless tools that are sure to be around for a long time.
+I use a combination of Apple Reminders and private GitHub issues with task lists for short-term personal tasks and GitHub Projects for Kanban boards and portfolio management.
+But for notes, I like good ol’ fashioned Git and Markdown.
+I use a private repository for my personal notes and a separate repo for my public notes.
+I believe this approach relies on trustworthy technology.
+Git and Markdown should be around for a long time.